Immigration

 • be prepared for 90-minute visit, although usually it does not take that long

-• although usually not needed, it is possible that a male or female genital exam needs to be done; for female patient examinations by a male doctor, a female nurse will be present
+• a male or female genital exam usually needs to be done; for female patient examinations by a male doctor, a female nurse will be present

 • note that what matters is not whether you have actually had the vaccines, but whether you have records to prove this.
 If records are not available, we may be able to do blood tests to check for some of the vaccinations, but other vaccines may need to be re-administered (medically this is usually not a problem to repeat vaccines).